-A partner in the Litigation Department, Walter Rieman focuses his practice on civil litigation arising from securities-related disputes, other commercial disputes, and disputes concerning governmental regulation.
-His practice has recently included a range of matters related to disclosure and fraud-related issues, fiduciary duties, mergers, corporate governance, commercial contracts, and federal and state regulatory issues.
+Of counsel in the Litigation Department, Walter Rieman focuses his practice on civil litigation arising from securities-related disputes, other commercial and corporate disputes, and disputes concerning governmental regulation.
+His practice has recently included a range of matters related to disclosure and fraud-related issues, fiduciary duties, mergers, corporate governance, commercial contracts and federal and state regulatory issues.
 He has argued appeals before the Second, Seventh, and Ninth Circuits, before New York’s Appellate Division, and before the New York Court of Appeals.

 Walter has litigated many individual, derivative and class actions raising securities-related claims under federal and state law.
 He has also litigated many other commercial disputes, including contract-based claims, product liability claims and other tort claims.
 He has frequently participated in litigating challenges to class certification, including constitutionally based challenges, and other challenges by defendants to various forms of consolidated or mass actions.
 In addition to his work on private litigations, Walter’s experience as a business litigator has included the representation of defendants in actions brought by regulators before federal and state courts and administrative agencies, including the United States Securities and Exchange Commission.
 Walter has represented both private clients and governmental entities in a number of matters concerning statutory or constitutional constraints on governmental regulation.
 Walter also has extensive experience involving distressed sovereign debt.